StevenBarquet/react-forge-grid/README.md

 > A simpler and faster way to accommodate information within the layout area, so we set the area in percentage (100%) similar to the 24-section layout area of Ant design or the 12 colums of bootstrap, you can think it as a 100 col system.
 To ensure a high level of visual comfort.

->Library in which its main objective is to have the greatest control of the behavior for the grid in qwik.
+>Library in which its main objective is to have the greatest control of the behavior for the grid in react.

 >Row and Col are used so it will be very familiar if you have already interacted with Ant Desing, Boostrap, etc. the Grid is handled by percentage with 100% referring to the maximum.